AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation-0.9.0-b1.md

 sak_templates:
   !include lovelace/sak_templates/sak_templates.yaml
 ```
 !!!
-Info "The supplied `sak_templates.yaml` file contains a wildcard include for the `templates` folder."
+Info "The supplied `sak_templates.yaml` file contains the templates for SAK."
-    So ANY template you add in that folder will be automatically included.
     You don't have to change this file!

 ###:octicons-thumbsup-24: You made it!
 If this is all you want, you're ready to use the Swiss Army Knife card.
 If not, continue with the next paragraph for the example dashboard install.